sajari/website-search-integration/README.md

 The Search Box integration creates an autocomplete-enabled input box typically embedded into site headers and menu bars.
-It performs autocomplete lookups for each user keypress and can be customised to redirect to a search results page or trigger custom search actions.
+It performs autocomplete lookups for each user keypress and can be customized to redirect to a search results page or trigger custom search actions.

 ![search box interface screenshot](https://user-images.githubusercontent.com/2771466/31525645-86e89392-b00d-11e7-91b2-9ddbeb5136a9.png)